servicecatalog/oscm-dockerbuild/oscm-scripts/oscm-on-azure-vm/app-registration/README.md

 ## Register the OSCM in Azure Active Directory for the OIDC mode

-The package contains the OSCM register script for OIDC mode in Azure Active Directory.
+The package contains the OSCM application register script for OIDC mode in Azure Active Directory.

 #### Run script and follow the prompts